 The federal ban on physician self-referrals, commonly known as the Stark Law, prohibits, subject to certain exceptions, physician referrals of Medicare patients to an entity providing certain "designated health services" (which include laboratory services) if the physician or an immediate family member of the physician has any financial relationship with the entity.
 A "financial relationship" is created by an investment interest or a compensation arrangement.
-A laboratory cannot bill Medicare or any other party for services furnished pursuant to a prohibited self-referral.
-Several Stark Law exceptions are relevant to arrangements involving clinical laboratories, including: (1) fair market value compensation for the provision of items or services; (2) payments by physicians to a laboratory for clinical laboratory services; and (3) certain space and equipment rental arrangements that satisfy certain requirements.
+A laboratory cannot bill the Medicare Part B program for services furnished pursuant to a prohibited self-referral, and Medicaid reimbursement may be at risk as well.
+Several Stark Law exceptions are relevant to arrangements involving clinical laboratories, including: (1) fair market value compensation for the provision of items or services; (2) payments by physicians to a laboratory for clinical laboratory services; (3) certain space and equipment rental arrangements that satisfy certain requirements; and (4) personal services arrangements.
 Penalties for violating the Stark Law include the return of funds received for all prohibited referrals, fines, civil monetary penalties and possible exclusion from the federal health care programs.
 In addition to the Stark Law, many states have their own self-referral bans, which may extend to all self-referrals, regardless of the payor.